Strong quake shakes Indonesia's capital; no tsunami alert

 "The tremor was horrible ... everything in my room was swinging," said Laila Anjasari, a Jakarta resident who lives on the 19th floor of an apartment building, "We ran out and down the stairs in panic."

-Adil Priyanto, who heads Banten province's search and rescue agency, said houses and other buildings were damaged in Sumur, the closest area to the epicentre.
+Adil Priyanto, who heads Banten province's search and rescue agency, said houses and other buildings were damaged in Sumur, the closest area to the epicenter.
 Damage was also reported elsewhere.

 Authorities were still collecting information from affected areas, said National Disaster Mitigation Agency spokesperson Abdul Muhari.